Last Updated on July 20, 2020 by Paul Guzman

 The most common one is the whirling white Gaura.
-With dark green spiky stems and leaves perfect for a garden that wants color during the mid-summer heat.
+With dark green spiky stems and leaves, it is perfect for a garden that wants color during the mid-summer heat.

-These plants thrive in poor soil and are considered drought tolerant once they become established usually after the 3rd year or so.
-They do well in poor soil but will look better with good loamy soil.
+These plants thrive in poor soil and are considered drought-tolerant once they become established usually after the 3rd year.
+They do well in poor soil but look better with loamy soil.

 What about fertilizing?
 They do not require lots of fertilizer but you can feed them for quicker growth and flowers with an all-purpose fertilizer, GrowMore’s fertilizer will work great.
-Best to cut them down just before winter sets in unless you live in places where there are no freezing temperatures.
+It’s best to cut them down just before winter sets in unless you live in places with no freezing temperatures.
 Mulch during winter to help protect the root system.

 Types of Gaura